yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperators.md

   nav: "tutorials"
 ---

-Operators and functions, such as [entropy] or [abs], areequipped with various properties, which allows YALMIP to, e.g., analyze the optimization problem with respect to convexity, select a suitable way to model the problem, or automatically compute gradients and jacobians.
+Operators and functions, such as [entropy] or [abs], are equipped with various properties, which allows YALMIP to, e.g., analyze the optimization problem with respect to convexity, select a suitable way to model the problem, or automatically compute gradients and jacobians.
 If the problem is convex, YALMIP can sometimes use a [graph representation], while a nonconvex problem might require the introduction of [mixed-integer representations] or a [callback approach].

 ### Graph-based representations